Learn how to wallpaper with these expert tips for a professional finish

 Ideally, a bare wall is the best base to work.
 Make sure that any minor cracks are filled with an interior filler such as PolyCell Quick Drying Polyfilla or TOUPRET Redlite Filler.
 If you have bigger holes to fill try PolyCell Deep Gap Polyfilla or patching plaster.
 Use a 2-3 inch filler knife to apply.
 Let it dry and rub down with a fine grit - 120 - sandpaper to get a smooth finish.

-A newly plastered wall needs to be treated as it absorbs wallpaper paste and makes it difficult to hang wallpaper.
+When wallpapering new plaster the wall needs to be treated as it absorbs wallpaper paste and makes it difficult to hang wallpaper.
 Try a sealer like Solvite Wall Sealer and apply with a roller for speed.
-Alternatively apply a coat of wallpaper paste to the wall and let it dry.
+Alternatively, apply a coat of wallpaper paste to the wall and let it dry.

 To wallpaper over a previously painted wall first make sure to remove any loose/peeling paint with a scraper.
 Fill any cracks/holes and sand.
 If the wall is dirty or greasy give it a quick clean with sugar soap.
 Finally, give the whole wall a quick sand - especially if the paint has a gloss finish - to improve adhesion.